beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

 ![Playground](/_static/screens/guides/apollo-graphql/get-playground.jpg)

+Inside of your project folder, navigate to the `src/http/get-playground/index.js` file.
 This [repo here](https://github.com/prisma-labs/graphql-playground/blob/master/packages/graphql-playground-html/minimal.html) provides the code that will display our playground.
 The code is also written below.
+Copy and paste this code inside of the `index.js` file.

 ```js
 <!DOCTYPE html>